FraunhoferIOSB/FAAAST-Service/docs/source/assetconnections/opcua_assetconnection.md

 - `{securityBaseDir}/{applicationCertificate.keyStorePath}` if the file exists (default: `./{applicationCertificate.keyStorePath}`)
 - otherwise generate self-signed certificate and store it at `applicationCertificate.keyStorePath` (if `applicationCertificate.keyStorePath` is an absolute file path) or else `{securityBaseDir}/{applicationCertificate.keyStorePath}`.
 The generated keystore will not be password protected.

-You also need to make sure that the OPC UA client (which in this case is the FA³ST Service OPC UA asset connection) knwos and trusts the server certificate and vice versa.
+You also need to make sure that the OPC UA client (which in this case is the FA³ST Service OPC UA asset connection) knows and trusts the server certificate and vice versa.

-For the client to trust the server you need to either put the server certificate in the directory `{securityBaseDir}/pki/trusted/certs` is your server uses a self-signed certificate or if your server uses a certificate issued by a CA put the CA root certificate in `{securityBaseDir}/pki/issuers/certs` and the corresponding certificate revocation list (CRL) in `{securityBaseDir}/pki/issuers/crl`.
+For the client to trust the server you need to do one of these steps depending on the certificate of the server:
+- Self-signed-certificate: Put server certificate in {securityBaseDir}/pki/trusted/certs
+- CA Certificate: put the CA root certificate in {securityBaseDir}/pki/issuers/certs and the corresponding certificate revocation list (CRL) in {securityBaseDir}/pki/issuers/crl.

 If you don't have the server certificate at hand you can start FA³ST Service without providing/trusting the server certificate.
 On start-up FA³ST Service will try to connect to the server which will fail because the server certificate is not trusted yet.
-Afer that you will find the relevant files at `{securityBaseDir}/pki/rejected`.
+After that you will find the relevant files at `{securityBaseDir}/pki/rejected`.
 Copy them to the respective directories as described above.
 Once FA³ST Service tries to reconnect the connection should be established successfully.

 For the server to trust your client application certificate please refer to the documentation of your OPC UA server.

 #### Authentication Certificate
-Which authentification certificate is used is determined by a similar logic as for the application certificate besides that this certificate is not auto-generated if not present:
+Which authentication certificate is used is determined by a similar logic as for the application certificate besides that this certificate is not auto-generated if not present:
 - `authenticationCertificate.keyStorePath` if it is an absolute file path and the file exists (default: application.p12)
 - `{securityBaseDir}/{authenticationCertificate.keyStorePath}` if the file exists (default: `./{authenticationCertificate.keyStorePath}`)